Back To CourseGCSE Physics: Practice & Study Guide

 Patricia is an experienced registered nurse who has worked in various acute care areas as well as in legal nurse consulting.
 She also has a BSChE.

 The term radiation simply means the emission of energy as particles or waves.
-The most popular usage of the term generally refers to electromagnetic radiation, or EMR, which covers a spectrum that ranges from low frequency radio waves upward through high frequency gamma waves.
+The most popular usage of the term generally refers to electromagnetic radiation (EMR), which covers a spectrum that ranges from low frequency radio waves upward through high frequency gamma waves, which you can see in the image on your screen right now.

 The sievert, which is expressed in units of energy per unit of mass, or joules per kilogram, is the most popular modern unit for measuring radiation.
 It expresses the absorbed dose of radiation, corrected for how harmful that particular type of radiation is to human tissue.
 The rem (acronym for Roentgen equivalent man) is just a smaller portion of the sievert.
 One sievert is equal to one hundred rems.

-Humans on planet earth are exposed to radiation from natural sources every day.
-It has been estimated that the average human receives about 3mSv (millisievert) per year from naturally occurring radioactive materials and cosmic radiation from outer space.
+Humans on planet Earth are exposed to radiation from natural sources every day.
+It's been estimated that the average human receives about 3mSv (millisievert) per year from naturally occurring radioactive materials and cosmic radiation from outer space.
 The two main types of radiation are non-ionizing radiation and ionizing radiation.

 Ionizing radiation is of higher frequency on the EMR spectrum than non-ionizing radiation.
 These frequencies range from visible light to gamma rays and x-rays.
 Ionizing radiation is generally considered to be more hazardous to human health than non-ionizing radiation because it can remove electrons from atoms.
 This means that it can damage living tissue and DNA.
 There are four basic types of ionizing radiation: Alpha, beta, gamma and x-ray, and neutron particles.
 All of these types of radiation are caused by the activity of unstable atoms.